 Editors and reviewers are requested to treat all submitted manuscripts in strict confidence.

 Authors are of course at liberty to present and discuss their findings ahead of publication: at medical or scientific conferences, on preprint servers, in public databases, and in blogs, wikis and other informal communication channels.
 We recommend, however, that authors not contact the media or respond to such contact unless an article has been accepted for publication and an embargo date has been established.
 Respect for press embargoes will help to ensure that your work is reported accurately in the popular media, and that the full peer-reviewed paper is freely available to any interested reader when the news item is published.
 If a journalist has covered a piece of work ahead of publication, this will not affect consideration of the work for publication.

 11. Scientific and Editorial Misconduct

 Scientific misconduct is defined by the Office of Research Integrity as "fabrication, falsification, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the academic community for proposing, conducting, or reporting research."
-In cases where there is a suspicion or allegation of scientific misconduct or fraudulent research in manuscripts submitted for review, OAMJMS reserves the right to pass along these manuscripts to the sponsoring or funding institution or other appropriate authority for investigation.
-Although OAMJMS recognizes its responsibility to ensure that the suspicion of misconduct has been addressed, we do not ourselves make such determinations.
-OAMJMS is also represented at the Committee on Publication Ethics (COPE) and will abide by its principles and rulings.
+In cases where there is a suspicion or allegation of scientific misconduct or fraudulent research in manuscripts submitted for review, MJMS reserves the right to pass along these manuscripts to the sponsoring or funding institution or other appropriate authority for investigation.
+Although MJMS recognizes its responsibility to ensure that the suspicion of misconduct has been addressed, we do not ourselves make such determinations.
+MJMS is also represented at the Committee on Publication Ethics (COPE) and will abide by its principles and rulings.